Analyzing developer discussions on EU and US privacy legislation compliance in GitHub repositories: Methodology

 Since the total precision from the manual verification was 0.84, in order to further improve the accuracy of our dataset, we used the manually labeled dataset of the manual verification (as privacy-law relevant or not) to fine tune BERT using \texttt{bert-base-uncased} model (\emph{BERT fine-tuning \& classification} step in~\figurename~\ref{fig:methodological-process})~\citep{devlin2019bert}.
-We used the maximum length of BERT for tokens (512 tokens), as some issue descriptions are lengthy and fine tuned the model using the issues title and body text.
+We used the maximum length of BERT for tokens (512 tokens) and fine tuned the model using the issues title and body text.
 Before setting for BERT, we experimented with Llama-3 (1-8B) but the accuracy was very low for this binary classification task (Llama is considered less suitable for classification tasks)~\cite{zhang2025bert}.
 The accuracy of BERT was very good: $accuracy$=$0.9336$, $precision$=$0.9590$, $recall$=$0.9627$, $f1-score$=$0.9609$.
 We run the fine-tuned classifier on the filtered dataset that was the result of the manual verification and repository filtering process.
 The last column in Table~\ref{tab:dataset-size} reflects the final dataset size after the BERT binary classification.
 Although the final number of issues for CPRA and Data Protection Act is very small, we kept it in our dataset for a more holistic view on privacy legislation.
+We finally performed \emph{Duplicates removal} for issues that contain indications to more than one law.